chakrs/docker-maven-sample/README.md

 | [Java 8](http://java.oracle.com/) | [Maven 3](http://maven.apache.org/) | [Git](https://github.com/) | [Docker](https://www.docker.com/) |

 In addition, to push the image to a private registry either have your own registry running somewhere or create a registry in Azure.
 For that you will need an Azure subscription; if you don't already have an Azure subscription, you can sign up for a [free Azure account](https://azure.microsoft.com/pricing/free-trial/) and deploy your Azure Container Registry.
+The registry references in the `pom.xml` in this project uses an Azure Container Registry.

 It uses the following `Dockerfile`